Backcountry Trips

 Number of vehicles: 1 (4WD not required)

-Number of portages: 0 (no canoes used)
+Number of portages: N/A (no canoes used)

 Total Trip Length (hiking distance): 25.8 km